 Creating simple 3D models could soon enough not require much more than a picture of any kind.
 With the Photo wake up method, any character or face can come alive in a photo, poster or even graffiti art.
 This could be a new way to enjoy and interact with photos or even create their own virtual avatar from a picture of themselves.

 Now 3D content capture company Matterport has confirmed an investment of 48 million dollars for further development of their tech.
 The company, known for its camera technology and 3D content solutions as unveiled a platform using AI tech to generate 3D models from 2D images captured by 360-degree cameras.
 This means one step closer to the digital twin of the world around us.
 All you need is an image, and a space or object could appear in front of you.

 Coding will be needed in most professions soon enough as well as the growing job market in sectors like technology and engineering which means coding is of an essence to school kids from a young age.
 For many struggling with numbers and digits, showing code visually in AR has dramatically aided in up taking of new information, as well as added elements of gamification.

-The patent was filed late February.
+The patent was filed late February 2018.
 Although tech giants file hundreds of patents, of which many never see the light of day, this may have just given us some insight into how this tech giant is thinking of solving one of the many design and user challenges AR glasses are posing.